Use git, use eslint, and write unit tests.

 Again — a definite win-win, thanks to the use of unit tests.

 I hope I managed to explain the meaning and importance of good code and that you agree that becoming a better coder it is a goal worth pursuing.

-However, as I hopefully demonstrated, these tools also have massive value beyond their mainstream use as aids for self growth and improvement for individual developers and is small projects.
+However, as I hopefully demonstrated, these tools also have massive value beyond their mainstream use as aids for self-growth and improvement for individual developers and small projects.